 Throughout the temple grounds you’ll notice two symbols: a bag of money, a pretty common theme for surprisingly materialistic Buddhist shrines, and two radishes intertwined in a manner that would probably get them blurred out on a Japanese DVD.
 They represent commercial success and vitality, both of which are said to be granted to visitors of the temple.
 If a metaphorical health-giving radish isn’t enough, you can also buy the vegetable itself at the temple, though after seeing what they’ve been up to we decided to pass.

-Not the 4,717-ft mountain north of Tokyo in hot-spring-haven Hakone, but an elevated piece of land in Shinjuku ward.
+Not the 4,717-ft mountain south of Tokyo in hot-spring-haven Hakone, but an elevated piece of land in Shinjuku ward.
 Hakonemound, as we’ll call it for clarity, can be found in Toyama Park, which is unfortunately a sparse and faded remnant of the enormous pond-filled garden it was said to be during the Edo period.
 As you approach you’d be forgiven for wondering where the mountain could be, but after making your way through the surrounding woodland it rises up from the ground in perfect contrast to the sinking sense of disappointment in your stomach.
 Yes, that’s it.

 Emerging from the depths of the Fukutoshin Line platform to Higashi-Shinjuku’s exit is far more taxing than the thirty or so steps you’ll need climb to reach Hakonemound’s summit, but once you get to the top you’ll find your reward: a stone engraved with the numbers “44.6 m”, the highest point within the Yamanote circle.
 Just ignore the nearby four-story building towering over you.